berhane/LAP-solvers/README.md

 # Purpose

-The scripts benchmark the performance of four/five Python2/3 linear assignment problem solvers for cost matrices of different sizes.
+The scripts benchmark the performance of four/five Python2/3 linear assignment problem solvers for random cost matrices of different sizes.
 These solvers are:

-* **linear_sum_assignment** - version provided in scipy
+* **linear_sum_assignment** - a Python implementation of the Hungarian algorithm provided in SciPy
   * https://docs.scipy.org/doc/scipy-0.18.1/reference/generated/scipy.optimize.linear_sum_assignment.html
-* **munkres** - a Python implementation provided by Brian Clapper
+* **munkres** - a Python implementation of the Hungarian algorithm provided by Brian Clapper
     * https://github.com/bmc/munkres
 * **hungarian** - a wrapper to a C++ implementation Knuth's Hungarian algorithm provided by Harold Cooper
   * https://github.com/Hrldcpr/Hungarian
 * **lap.lapjv** - a wrapper to a C++ implementation of Jonker-Volgenant algorithm provided by Tomas Kazmar
   * https://github.com/gatagat/lap
-* **lapjv.lapjv** - a wrapper to a C++ implementation of Jonker-Volgenant algorithm re-written for Python 3 by source{d}
+* **lapjv.lapjv** - a wrapper to a C++ implementation of Jonker-Volgenant algorithm re-written for Python 3 and optimized to take advantage of AVX2 instruction sets by Vadim Markovtsev at src{d}.
+Please see the [blog post here](https://blog.sourced.tech/post/lapjv/)
     * https://github.com/src-d/lapjv

 They all formally have O(n<sup>3</sup>) complexity, but their performance differs substantially based on their implementation and the size of the matrix they are trying to solve.
 The purpose of this benchmarking exercise is to see which implementation performs best for a given matrix size.
 My interest is to use this information to improve the performance of [Arbalign](https://github.com/berhane/arbalign) and expand its use.